 - Select keynote speakers.
 Suggest at least one national and one international keynote.

 - Video record the keynote speakers.

 - Handle local logistics and staff the meeting for registration, technical, and administrative personnel.
-Note: All registrations and payments will be handled online by AACE and nearly all prior to the event.
+Note: All registrations and payments will be handled online by AACE prior to the event.

 - Provide session presider for each conference room to help with introductions, time keeping, and general organizational issues.

-- Provide catering.
+- Arrange catering.
 Cost will be reimbursed by AACE and based upon the agreed budget.

 Program and Suggested Schedule